Developmental Neurotoxicity (DNT) Testing

 A crucial key neurodevelopmental process is the formation and function of neural networks.
 During early brain development, neurons start to mature and build connections via synapses.
 Furthermore, the nervous system development requires functional networks consisting of different types of neurons and glial cells.
 Certain brain disorders, like autism spectrum disorder (ASD), Alzheimer’s disease, and Parkinson’s are associated with dysfunctional neural synchronization.
 By measuring extracellular local field potentials on MEAs, network formation and function can be assessed, thus providing information on electrical activity, firing patterns, and synchronicity of the neural networks.

 The human neural network formation (hNNF) assay is comprised of hiPSC-derived excitatory and inhibitory neurons and human primary astroglia (SynFire, NeuCyte, USA).
-This co-culture is plated on microelectrode arrays (MEA) to assess spontaneous electrical network activity through the evaluation of 14 different spike-, burst- and network-related parameters, together with cytotoxicity over 35 days of differentiation.
+This co-culture is plated on microelectrode arrays (MEA) to assess spontaneous electrical network activity using the Maestro Pro MEA assay system (Axion BioSystems) through the evaluation of 14 different spike-, burst- and network-related parameters, together with cytotoxicity over 35 days of differentiation.

 Control